hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 set local_site_name "CHICAGO"
 ```

-Change `"CHICAGO"` to match your frontend site name from the sites data group.
-Only the front-end needs to be made site-aware.
+Change `"CHICAGO"` to match your Frontend site name from the sites data group.
+Only the Frontend needs to be made site-aware.
 The API hosts simply process requests received and do not require site awareness.

 #### Save iRule